hmdredwan/RemoteIntegrity-API/README.txt

-This document explains the approach taken to solve the Updated Candidate API Test.
+This document explains the approach taken to solve the API Test.
 The implementation is written in Python, with a focus on clear structure, automation, and robust error handling.
 Overview
 The task is divided into several steps:
 1. Fetch data using a GraphQL API.